rmeissner/simple-relayer/README.md

 ## Motivation

-This project should make it possible to support relaying of transaction with our without payment.
-The service doesn't use the build in refund logic of the Safe instead it allows to specify a fixed fee that should be paid via a multisend transaction.
+This project should make it possible to support relaying of transaction with or without payment.
+The service doesn't use the built-in refund logic of the Safe contracts instead it allows to specify a fixed fee that should be paid via a multisend transaction.
+This way it should be easy to support other Smart Wallets that also support delegate calls.

 ## Quickstart